 I like the idea of getting healthier and fit.
 I like the idea of going to the gym and working out.
 But what I also have along with aspirations and promises with the label “someday I will…”, is a hard time developing those habits.
 It is probably quite familiar to some of you, guys?
 So what’s going on?
 I usually start picturing myself actually putting my sport clothes on, then going out and actually entering the gym, then I picture a challenging workout session itself.
 Then I think how hard it is so I get put off from that positive habit till the next humble attempt to do something about it.

 The solution is fairly simple.
-If you struggle with starting a habit of exercising, just do 4 push-ups and 3 sit-ups and see how it feels.
-Or you can go for a 10 minute walk to stretch your legs.
-Or you can try a hand stand against the wall for 30 seconds (like I do sometimes).
+If you struggle with starting a habit of exercising, just do four push-ups and three sit-ups and see how it feels.
+Or you can go for a 10-minute walk to stretch your legs.
+Or you can try a hand stand against the wall for 30 seconds (like I sometimes do).

 Sure, it might sound ridiculous and some of you would say: “Wait, what?
 That’s way too easy!” and try to do more at once.
 I had the same mind-frame that caused me a lot of grief on many occasions.
 I failed in forming new positive habits when I was trying to push too hard.
 We are so sure that we can accomplish more regardless of past evidence against that aspiration so we always look for greatness… It’s like attempting to climb Kilimanjaro without mastering how to walk properly first.

 We need to learn more about the grounds our habits should be built upon.
 With that thought in mind, then and only then we are ready to advance our skills.
 So for now, let’s focus on the four first things we need to know about forming any habit you wish to introduce to your everyday life.